LukasForst/rabin-crypto/README.md

 Implementation of Rabin cryptosystem according to [this](https://en.wikipedia.org/wiki/Rabin_cryptosystem) specification.

+The code and documentation can be found on the [Github](https://github.com/LukasForst/rabin-crypto/).

 The Rabin cryptosystem has a property, that it produces four different plaintexts after the decryption and it is not specified, how to choose the correct one.